 New Jersey: Light Bulb

 With Menlo Park, New Jersey, the home to Thomas Edison’s lab, we can thank the Garden State for light bulbs, phonographs, and motion pictures.
-Check out these other bizarre things you never knew Thomas Edison invented.

 New York: Toilet Paper

 In 1857, entrepreneur Joseph Gayetty developed the first paper targeted specifically for use on the toilet.
 Surprisingly, his product didn’t catch on.
 He’d marketed his tissue as a hemorrhoids preventer, which didn’t have widespread appeal.
 Most consumers preferred wiping with catalogues, which they got for free.

 Greensboro, North Carolina pharmacist Lunsford Richardson invented 21 home remedies in the 1890s, which he branded “Vicks” after the drugstore where he worked.
 Vicks Croup and Pneumonia Salve rose above the pack, and he later rebranded the menthol-based remedy as VapoRub.
 Plus: These are the states with the best housing market in the country.

 In 1889, newspaper editor Emery Mapes and farm manager George Bull bought a mill in Grand Forks, North Dakota.
 Desperate to stay afloat during the Panic of 1893, operation supervisor Tom Amidon had a novel idea: cook the whitest part of the wheat as a hot cereal.
 The company’s New York brokers flipped for the product, and the company shifted its focus to making Cream of Wheat.

 Ohio: Traffic Light